Chapters

 Automations can be set up in three easy steps.

-Step 1 of 3 - Choose your automation type
+Step 1 - Choose your automation type

 Go to Manage, Automations and click + Create automation